This easy steak marinade takes only 5 ingredients and 5 minutes of prep! The most delicious flavor that creates a tender and juicy steak.

 - Baked potato: Poke holes into the potato with a fork, then brush olive oil on top.
 Sprinkle with salt and pepper.
 Wrap in foil and grill for about an hour, turning the potatoes constantly.

 Other Ways to Season Steak

 Easy Steak Marinade Recipe

 - Preheat grill to medium high heat.
-Clean the grill grates with a wire brush and them lightly oil the grates.
-Place the steak onto the grill and cook until golden brown, 4-5 minutes.
-Turn the steaks over and grill another 4-5 minutes for medium-rare (145° F), 5 to 7 minutes for medium (140° F) or 8 to 10 minutes for medium-well done (160° F).
+Clean the grill grates with a wire brush and lightly oil the grates.
+Place the steak onto the grill and cook 4 to 5 minutes, or until browned.
+Turn the steaks over and grill another 4 to 5 minutes for medium-rare (135° F): 5 to 7 minutes for medium (140° F); or 8 to 10 minutes for medium-well done (160° F).

 - Remove steak from the grill and tent with foil.
-Let rest for 5 minutes, before serving.
+Let rest 5 minutes before serving.
 Slice meat against the grain.
-Top with a slice of butter and chopped parsley if desired.
-Salt and pepper to taste.
+Top with a slice of butter and chopped parsley, if desired.
+Salt and pepper, to taste.